andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - No
     - Don't know

-*Q3.22* Has your organization tried to change NGO regulations in `country_name`?
+*Q3.22*: Has your organization tried to change NGO regulations in `country_name`?

 :   Single answer

     - Yes
     - No
     - Don't know

 ---

 # Final questions

-*Q4.1* What challenges does your organization face when working in democratic countries?
+*Q4.1* Do you have any final comments?

 :   Multiline text field

-*Q4.2* What challenges does your organization face when working in less democratic (i.e. authoritarian) countries?

-:   Multiline text field

 ---

-*Q4.3* Do you have any final comments?

-:   Multiline text field

----

-*Q4.4* May I contact you for any follow up questions?
+*Q4.2* May I contact you for any follow up questions?

 :   Single answer

     - Yes
     - No

-*Q4.5* Would you like to be notified of the results of this survey once it is completed?
+*Q4.3* Would you like to be notified of the results of this survey once it is completed?

 :   Single answer

     - Yes
     - No

-*Q4.6* Please provide an e-mail address I can use to contact you:
+*Q4.4* Please provide an e-mail address I can use to contact you:

 :   Text field